Skip to content

 Enable / Disable Preloading of pages for faster browsing in Edge via Registry

-You can also turn preload pages on or off in Microsoft Edge using the Windows Registry Editor, which is useful for advanced users.
+You can turn preload pages on or off in Microsoft Edge using the Windows Registry Editor, which is helpful for those comfortable with advanced settings.

 First, open the Windows Registry Editor.
 Navigate to this path: